-OHRP is part of the Office of the Assistant Secretary for Health in the U.S. Department of Health and Human Services.
-They have created this list of resources to help investigators learn about and succeed in their role in protecting research subjects.
+OHRP is part of the U.S. Department of Health and Human Services.
+They have created a list of resources to help investigators learn about and succeed in their role in protecting research subjects.

 The research community has a responsibility to ensure that the treatment of human subjects in research meets the highest ethical standard.
 Recognizing this responsibility, the National Institutes of Health (NIH) requires NIH funding recipients to certify training in the ethical use of humans in research.
 Endorsing the goals of such training, the OSU Institutional Review Board (IRB) requires education in the protection of human research participants for all researchers conducting research with human subjects, not just those receiving NIH funding.

 All study team members should complete the required ethics training prior to submitting an IRB application.
 Research ethics training must be renewed every three years.
 This can be accomplished by completing the initial or refresher course offered by CITI.